The app-hopping trap

 You only need three things

 A calendar for things with a time, a task list for things with a deadline, and notes for everything else.
 That simple trio covers almost any job or life.
 Most overwhelm comes from apps that try to be all three at once, or from keeping tasks scattered across four places.
 Pick one app per job, follow one rule such as anything with a date goes in the calendar, and stop there.
+The point of three buckets is not tidiness.
+It is that when a thought arrives you never have to decide where it lives, so capturing it costs you nothing.

 Start with what is already on your device